Coastline-XploitClub/CCDC/CCDC_2024/checklists/linux-first-steps.md

 systemctl status auditd
 ```
 - For more information on how to view the custom rule alerts, see [this quick guide](https://github.com/Coastline-XploitClub/CCDC/blob/main/CCDC_2024/linux/README.md#reading-auditd-logs)

+### Find and remove unnecessary SSH keys
+⚠️ Ensure SSH is not a scored service first.
+If so, does it score based on SSH key auth?
+Check logs.
+- SSH keys are stored in a file in the user's home directory (ex. `/home/user/.ssh/authorized_keys` or `/root/.ssh/authorized_keys`).
+Delete it if unnecessary.

 ---